SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    Should it go in the Default Property Values section of Initialization instead?

-A :newTerm:`lazy stored property` is a property whose initial value isn't calculated until the first time it is used.
+A :newTerm:`lazy stored property` is a property whose initial value isn't calculated until the first time it's used.
 You indicate a lazy stored property by writing the ``lazy`` modifier before its declaration.